ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 fails SPF authentication checks.
-Domain Owners choosing to use "-all" to terminate SPF records should be aware of this, and should understand that messages that might otherwise pass DMARC due to an aligned [DKIM-Authenticated Identifier] (#dkim-authenticated-identifiers) could be rejected solely due to an SPF fail.
+Domain Owners choosing to use "-all" to terminate SPF records should be aware of this, and should understand that messages that might otherwise pass DMARC due to an aligned [DKIM-Authenticated Identifier] (#dkim-identifiers) could be rejected solely due to an SPF fail.
 Moreover, messages rejected early in the SMTP transaction will never appear in aggregate DMARC reports, as the transaction will never proceed to the DATA phase and so the RFC5322.From domain will never be revealed and its DMARC policy will